ou-elot/cse15l-lab-reports/LabReport5.md

 # Lab Report 5
 ## Part 1: Debugging Scenario
-**1. Original Post From Student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.**
+**1. Original Post From Student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is**

 The post content is about code for Linked Lists, specifically a method trying to add a node at the end of the list.
 The student's code assigns a new Node (value_to_be_added, null) to current instead of current.next, essentially replacing the last node instead of adding a new node.
 The tests the student talks about in the post reference the methods `public int length (Node root)` and `public Node last (Node root)`.
 The method `public int length (Node root)` gives the total number of nodes in the linked list and the method `public int last (Node root)` gives the last node of the Linked List.
 These methods' bodies are not in the code block for the hypothetical EdStem post to not make the post too long and make it easier to focus on the buggy add method.
 Instead, methods `length` and `last` are listed below for context.
 ```